GoogleChrome/web.dev/src/site/content/en/blog/web-platform-03-2023/index.md

 {% BrowserCompat 'api.CSSStyleValue' %}

-There is also support for constructable stylesheets, with `CSSStyleSheet()`.
-This enables sharing of stylesheets between a document and its shadow DOM subtrees.
-With this version of Safari constructable stylesheets are now supported in all three engines.
+There is also support for constructable stylesheets with `CSSStyleSheet()`.
+This enables the sharing of stylesheets between a document and its shadow DOM subtrees.
+With this version of Safari, constructable stylesheets are now supported in all three engines.

 {% BrowserCompat 'api.CSSStyleSheet.CSSStyleSheet' %}